Skip to content

 vmblu visual architecture

-vmblu is a collection of tools, formats and prompts designed to build, understand and maintain serious software created with coding agents.
+vmblu is a toolchain for building and maintaining software created with coding agents.

-vmblu centers around a blueprint: a structured, machine-readable architectural model that defines nodes, routes, and contracts.
-The blueprint is the authoritative source — for code generation, testing, runtime behavior, and agent interaction.
+At its core is a blueprint: a structured, machine-readable model that defines nodes, routes, and contracts.
+The blueprint is the authoritative source for generation, testing, runtime behavior, and agent interaction.
 Everything else derives from it.

 SecurityRuntime-enforced policy